 Canadian Elite Basketball League

 Another exciting basketball option can be found much closer to home.
 The CEBL was founded in 2019.
-It was six teams at the start but a seventh has since joined in on the fun.
+It was six teams at the start but a seventh has since joined.
 Teams play a 20-game regular-season schedule from May through August, followed by postseason invites for six teams.
 Here are the current franchises and home arenas.

 |Edmonton Stingers||Edmonton Expo Centre||Edmonton, AB|